Link a database to Git

 Working with a local Git repository

-dbForge Source Control doesn’t work with either local or remote repositories directly – only through a clone.
+dbForge Source Control doesn’t directly work with local or remote repositories – only through a clone.
 Therefore, you will need to create a local Git repository and then clone it.

 For this, perform the following steps: